McCann (company): Ad campaigns

-In 1973, McCann New York launched the campaign for L’Oréal's hair coloring products featuring the line, “Because I’m Worth It.”
+In 1973, McCann New York launched the campaign for L'Oréal's hair coloring products featuring the line, "Because I'm Worth It."
 It featured three female personalities beginning with Joanne Dusseau, Meredith Baxter Birney and Cybill Shepherd, explaining why they were willing to spend more for their hair.

 In 2012, McCann Melbourne launched the "Dumb Ways to Die" animated ad campaign for Metro Trains in Melbourne, Australia, that promoted safety through darkly amusing animation and a catchy song that quickly went viral with 200 million downloads.

-To help launch one of Lockheed Martin's STEM initiatived in 2016, Generation Beyond, McCann transformed a yellow school bus into the world's first “Group VR Experience.”
+To help launch one of Lockheed Martin's STEM initiatives in 2016, Generation Beyond, McCann transformed a yellow school bus into the world's first "Group VR Experience."
 Students thought they were going on an ordinary field trip.
 But as the windows transformed to reveal the Martian landscape, they were surprised with a field trip like no other.
-The campaign, "Field Trip to Mars" won many industry awards in the 2016-2017 season including being the most awarded at the Cannes Lions International Festival of Creativity in 2016.
+The campaign, "Field Trip to Mars" won many industry awards in the 2016–2017 season including being the most awarded at the Cannes Lions International Festival of Creativity in 2016.

 On the eve of International Women's Day in March 2017, State Street Global Advisors and McCann New York unveiled Fearless Girl in the Wall Street area, a statue of a little girl posturing boldly with her hands on her hips, representing female empowerment and gender equality.
 The installation became a global viral sensation.
 In February 2018, the City of New York announced that the Fearless Girl statue would be permanently installed in downtown Manhattan.

 For MGM Resorts in 2018, it launched "Universal Love" in which six iconic wedding songs were re-recorded to be more inclusive of LGBTQ relationships.
 When the musician Prince died on April 21, 2016, Commonwealth//McCann, the agency handling the General Motors global Chevrolet account, ran a full-page tribute ad in six U.S. newspapers, just showing the back of a red 1963 Chevrolet Corvette, and not naming either GM or Chevrolet.
 The copy said, "Baby that was much too fast, 1958–2016," a reference to the lyrics in Prince's 1982 hit song "Little Red Corvette".
 The agency, which introduced George Clooney into U.S. Nespresso advertising in 2015, created the 2017 special effects commercial in which the actor is shown hitching rides in actual scenes from famous movies such as Psycho and Easy Rider as he travels for the coffee.